Recipe: Fish Tacos with Quick Cabbage Slaw

 I always forget how good, healthy, and easy fish tacos are until I make them and vow to do it more often.
 They’re remarkably adaptable to any type of not-too-expensive fish you might find in your local market.
 You can use any kind of white fish fillet, like sole, snapper, catfish, or tilapia.
 I prefer saltwater species, but sometimes the freshwater farmed fish are more economical.

 The textural contrast between lightly crispy fish, supple corn tortillas, and soft avocado is a big part of this simple recipe’s success.

 Recipe Tester’s Notes

-I always imagined fish tacos would be a fussy, messy affair, perhaps involving deep-frying or the necessity of a beach-side grill.
-Certainly nothing that I could just decide to make on a whim and pull together on a weeknight.
+I always imagined fish tacos would be a fussy, messy affair, perhaps involving deep-frying or the necessity of a grill — certainly nothing I could just decide to make on a whim and pull together on a weeknight.

 I was so wrong!
-The fish for these tacos is incredibly simple to prepare: they're dredged in flour and pan-fried for a few minutes on the stovetop.
-Literally, minutes.
-The whole meal was so fast and easy — and as Vanessa mentions, healthy — that I smacked myself for not getting over my preconceptions sooner.
+The fish for these tacos is incredibly simple to prepare.
+It’s dredged in flour and pan-fried for a few minutes on the stovetop — literally, minutes.
+The whole meal was so fast and easy that I smacked myself for not trying it sooner.

-I used fillets of sole because that’s what the fish vendor at my farmers market recommended — though the vendor said she preferred rockfish for tacos when she can get it.
+I used fillet of sole because that’s what the fish vendor at my farmers market recommended — although the vendor said she preferred rockfish for tacos when she can get it.
 Really, any flaky white fish will work here — I’ve added a few options to the ones Vanessa originally listed.

 – Emma, March 2014